Available on: YouTube

 How would I describe Go Princess Go 太子妃升职记 in one word?
 Strange.
 In two words?
 Very strange.
-Despite its odd format and erratic pop culture references against a historical imperial China backdrop, I enjoyed it and would re-watch it.
+Despite its odd format and erratic pop culture references against a historical imperial China backdrop, I enjoyed it and will definitely be re-watching it.

 Go Princess Go is a low budget web drama that featured a cast of unknown actors (almost all who have since gone on to feature in some high-profile dramas).
 It was and still is incredibly popular among the ‘youth’.
 Its short-form make-up (25 mins episodes, only 35 episodes) goes some way to explaining its popularity.
 Its main attraction though is that it is genuinely really funny.